NON-STATE ACTORS IN EDUCATION

 1. Governance and regulations

-Vision: The Cayman Islands Strategic Plan for Education 2012-2017 focused on strengthening the Cayman Islands education system, including Government compulsory education provision, early childhood care and education centers (both private and public), as well as legislative and policy changes that will impact private schools.
-The Plan included the collaboration of the Department of Education Services (DES), educators, parents, and the private sector to partner and developed interventions focused on improving students outcomes.
+Vision: The 2012-17 Cayman Islands Strategic Plan for Education focused on strengthening the education system, including state and non-state provision, and introducing policy changes that impact private schools.
+The Plan aimed for the Department of Education Services (DES) to collaborate with educators, parents, and the private sector with the goal of improving students learning outcomes.

 3.1 Regulations by distinct levels of education

-Private actors provide most Early Childhood Care and Education (ECCE) in the Cayman Islands.
-Early Childhood Care and Education (ECCE) is offered to children under five by nurseries and preschool centers.
-ECCE facilities are mainly categorized as ECCE private centers, ECCE Settings in Private Schools, and ECCE Settings in Public Schools - 67%, 20%, and 13% of enrolments, respectably.
-ECCE Private Centres are Centres owned by private individuals/companies who provide care and education services for children younger than compulsory school age; ECCE Settings in Private Schools are Services/programmes for children under compulsory school age which are attached or affiliated with registered private schools; ECCE Settings in Public Schools are: Services/programmes for children under compulsory school age which are attached or affiliated with Government schools (i.e. Reception programme).
+Early Childhood Care and Education (ECCE), which covers children under the age of five, is mostly provided by private actors in the Cayman Islands.
+ECCE facilities are mainly categorised into ECCE private centres, ECCE Settings in Private Schools, and ECCE Settings in Public Schools, accounting for 67%, 20%, and 13% of enrolments, respectively.
+ECCE Private Centres are centres owned by private individuals/companies who provide care and education services to children younger than the compulsory school age.
+ECCE Settings in Private Schools are services/programmes for children under compulsory school age which are attached or affiliated with registered private schools.
+Finally, ECCE Settings in Public Schools are services/programmes for children under compulsory school age which are attached or affiliated with Government schools (i.e. Reception programme).

 Entry/Establishment

-Registration and approval: According to the 2013 Education Council Guidelines for Early Childhood Care and Education Centers, all ECCE centers must meet the minimum requirements to obtain and maintain a registration to operate.
+Registration and approval: According to the 2013 Education Council Guidelines for Early Childhood Care and Education Centers, all ECCE centres must meet the minimum requirements to obtain and maintain a registration to operate.
 Providers, both individuals or companies, must submit an application to the Early Childhood Care and Education Unit accompanied by the required documentation.
-All applications must include an educational programme, proposed staff members with their respective Certificate of License to teach in the Cayman Islands, an inspection report by the Fire Department and the Department of Environment and Health, and the approved Plans from the Planning Department, detailing the Floor Plan.
-The ECCE center must comply with the teacher's student ratios and the premises and facilities requirements, including space requirements for each child and toilet and handwashing facilities.
-The application procedure is organized in 4 different phases as specified in the application form.
+All applications must include an educational programme, proposed staff members with their respective Certificate of License to teach in the Cayman Islands, inspection reports, and approved floor plans.
+The ECCE center must additionally comply with the required teacher-student ratios and infrastructure requirements.

-Licence: Upon approval, a Certificate of Registration will be issued by the Education Council.
-Certificate of Registration must be presented to the Trade and Business License Board to receive Trade and Business License and pay the required fee for the license to operate.
-ECCE centers must apply annually for re-registration with the prescribed documentation in order for the Certification of Registration to be valid.
+Licence: Upon approval, a Certificate of Registration is issued by the Education Council.
+The Certificate of Registration must then be presented to the Trade and Business License Board (along with the required fee), which issues a Trade and Business License.
+ECCE centers are required to apply annually for re-registration in order for their Certification of Registration to remain valid.

 Financial operation

-Profit-making: No regulation was found on the prohibition of ECCE centers to gain profit from the educational service provided.
-ECCE center may be established by companies with a Trade and Business License or as a Non-Profit Organisation
+Profit-making: ECCE centers may be established as companies with a Trade and Business License or as Non-Profit Organisations.

-Taxes and subsidies: As part of the government’s strategy in early childhood education, the state provides financial assistance to parents or tutors to enroll children in public or private ECCE centers.
+Taxes and subsidies: As part of the government’s strategy on early childhood education, the state provides financial assistance to parents or tutors to enrol children in public or private ECCE centers.

 Quality of teaching and learning

-Curriculum and education standards: ECCE centers must follow the Cayman Islands Early Years Curriculum, but may introduce additional learning programs according to the institution's educational philosophy.
+Curriculum and education standards: All ECCE centers must follow the Cayman Islands Early Years Curriculum, but may introduce additional learning programs according to each institution's philosophy.

-Teaching profession: The 2017 Education Regulations requires all teachers to hold the minimum early childhood and education qualifications according to their position and level.
-All teachers must be registered in the Teachers Registry to be employed at any ECCE center in the Cayman Islands.
-Regulations also include that there must be at least one person who holds a Certificate of License to Teach in the Cayman Islands for every ten unqualified staff employed.
-All ECCE personnel must meet the requirements of the Labour Law and the Pension Law.
-All members must provide a certificate from the Police Clearance.
+Teaching profession: The 2017 Education Regulations require all teachers to hold the minimum early childhood and education qualifications according to their position and level.
+All teachers must additionally be registered in the Teachers Registry to be employed at any ECCE center in the Cayman Islands.
+Regulations also state that there must be at least one person who holds a Certificate of License to Teach in the Cayman Islands for every ten unqualified staff.
+All ECCE personnel must meet the requirements of the Labour Law and the Pension Law, while all members must have a certificate from the Police Clearance.

 Equitable access